Ahmet-Ozkaya/Data-Analytics/Create Data Wrangling and Analysis with Spreadsheet.md

 ### Platforms and tools
 #### As the data is small dataset, spreadsheet has been used to
 - Exract-Load-Clean-Merge-Transform
+- There were too many attributes available, state, cities, areas etc. Only mean, median, number of sales of houses, units and apartments have been selected
+- The data was available in qurterly format, therefore, the September value of each year has been picked by "advanced filtering".

 ## 2. Data Correction
 ### About this Professional Certificate
 **Platforms and tools**